Balaj-dev/Balaj-dev/README.md

-## Hi there, My name is Balaj👋
+## Hi there,👋

-🔭 I’m currently working on polishing my skills.<br>
-🌱 I’m currently focusing on my basics.
+My name is @Balaj and I am currently studing CS , doing a diploma.